ConnorChoban/MechaCar_Statistical_Analysis/README.md

 - H0 : There is no statistical difference between the observed lifetime maintenance cost and the maintenance cost of competing models.
 - Ha : There is a statistical difference between the observed lifetime maintenance cost and the maintenance cost of competing models.

 In this case we'll use a t-test to determine if the lifetime maintenance cost is statistically different from the mean of all models across vehicle types.
 This way, we can first determine if the lifetime maintenance cost is significantly higher or lower, and should it be lower than average, we could use this as a selling point to our potential customers.
-We could also a linear regression model to predict the future costs of maintaining the vehicle so that we can make adjustments to the model accordingly, either to be more budget friendly, or to autobody service appointments to ensure the car is running smooth and the customer is happy.
+We could also use a linear regression model to predict the future costs of maintaining the vehicle so that we can make adjustments to the model accordingly, either to be more budget friendly, or to agend autobody service appointments to ensure the car is running smoothly and the customer is happy.

 In order to run this test, we'll need information regarding the expected lifetime maintenance cost of our prototype, and the maintenance costs of other models from competing brands; this information is usually available in the public domain, and we can use our abilities with web scraping to accumulate data for our analysis.
 Once we have sufficient data, we can run the analysis and test our hypothesis.